0xNathanW/chip-8/README.md

 Mainly built to build understanding of computer arcitechture, specifically the CPU.
 The Chip-8 is probabably the easiest emulator to build, with only 35 opcodes.
 It was developed as an interpreted programming language to allow games to be more easily programmed on early 1970's machines.

 ## Installation:
+Make sure you have Golang installed.
+Note: When tested works fine on macOS and Linux, but termbox did'nt work on Windows.

+Clone GitHub repo:

+`git clone github.com/0xNathanW/CHIP-8`

+Move into directory:

+`cd/CHIP-8`

+Build binary:

+`go build`

+Run executable:

+`./CHIP-8`

+Then pick a program from the list.

 ## Brix Demo: